-Hummus is rich, creamy, and full of flavor.
+This Hummus Recipe is rich, creamy, and full of flavor.
 Grab some crispy pita chips and dig in!

 Before visiting the Middle East (and eating all the food), I never thought much about hummus.
 It wasn’t my go-to dip (I’m a salsa person!), so why bother making it?

 The flavor and texture were on a whole different level from anything I’d had in the States.
 So for months, I’ve been on a mission to recreate it.
-After countless failed attempts, Adeena Sussman’s recipe was the one—just like the hummus I fell for in the Middle East.
+After countless failed attempts, Adeena Sussman’s recipe was the one.
+It tasted just like the hummus I fell for in the Middle East.

-I’m sharing a tweaked version (using canned chickpeas) and making my case for a blender over a food processor.
-Thanks, Adeena, for the hummus of my dreams! 😊
+I’m sharing a tweaked version using canned chickpeas and making my case for a blender instead of a food processor.
+Thanks, Adeena, for the hummus of my dreams!

 Quick Tip